Slackadays/Chata/libchata/README.md

 # Welcome to Chatassembler!

-Chatassembler is a zero-bloat and fully independent assembler library for RISC-V. It's easy to use, embeddable, and _10x faster_ than GCC's `as`.
+Chatassembler is a bloat-free assembler for RISC-V. It's easy to use, embeddable, fully independent, and _10x faster_ than GCC's `as`.

-Unlike other independent assemblers, Chatassembler is...
+Here's more on that.
+Chatassembler is...

 ### Complete

-Supports all instructions in the RV32I, RV64I, RV32M, RV64M, RV32A, RV64A, RV32F, RV64F, RV32D, RV64D, RV32Q, RV64Q, RV32Zfh, RV64Zfh, Zifencei, Zicsr, Zawrs, Zicond, Zacas, Zcb, Zcmp, Zcd, Zcf, Zcmt, B, and V **(WIP)** instruction sets, and code labels and directives **(WIP)**.
+Supports all instructions in the RV32I, RV64I, RV32M, RV64M, RV32A, RV64A, RV32F, RV64F, RV32D, RV64D, RV32Q, RV64Q, RV32Zfh, RV64Zfh, Zifencei, Zicsr, Zawrs, Zicond, Zacas, Zcb, Zcmp, Zcd, Zcf, Zcmt, B **(WIP)**, and V **(WIP)** instruction sets, and code labels and directives **(WIP)**.

-### A library
+### Not a binary

-Chatassembler ships in the `libchata` library and is available in the `chatacli` tool as well.
+Chatassembler ships in the lean and mean `libchata` library and is also available in the `chatacli` tool.
+Use it anywhere.

 ### Zero config

 There's only one (1) function with one (1) required parameter.
+Truly effortless.

 ### Tested